Alex4386/f0-mtp/README.md

 This allows you to access the Flipper Zero's internal and SD card storages from your computer without the need of any additional drivers like [`HID-File-Transfer`](https://github.com/Kavakuo/HID-File-Transfer).

 If your computer can handle Android devices, it should be able to handle Flipper Zero as well with this application.

+Due to limitation of the Flipper Zero's hardware, The MTP connection utilizes `Full Speed` USB, which is USB 1.1 (12Mbps). which may be slow&trade;.

+<sub>Note that Flipper Zero utilizes `SPI` for SD card, which speed is limited to around 1MB/s.
+So, the speed of the MTP connection probably will not the bottleneck here., <b>If you need quick copy, Use a proper SD Card Reader.</b></sub>

 ### Features
 * Access Internal and SD card storages